-DATE.DMY (day, month, year)

-DATE.MDY (month, day, year)

-Results in a date value corresponding to the midnight before day day of month month of year year.

-DATE.MOYR (month, year)

-Results in a date value corresponding to the midnight before the first day of month month of year year.

-DATE.QYR (quarter, year)

-Results in a date value corresponding to the midnight before the first day of quarter quarter of year year.
+DATE.DMY (day, month, year) DATE.MDY (month, day, year) Results in a date value corresponding to the midnight before day day of mo of year year.
+[Function] [Function] nth month DATE.MOYR (month, year) Results in a date value corresponding to the midnight before the first day month of year year.
+[Function] of month DATE.QYR (quarter, year) Results in a date value corresponding to the midnight before the first day quarter of year year.
+[Function] of quarter